Calling For A System Of Care

 **Join us as we move science forward, elevate lived experience, and build practical solutions for accessible air in the built environment.

-Space is limited!
+Spaces limited!
 Save your spot!
-The fully virtual conference is free to attend, and you can learn more or register at: https://aseq-ehaq.ca/en/resilience-registration-2026/
+The fully virtual conference is free to attend, and you can learn more or register at https://aseq-ehaq.ca/en/resilience-registration-2026/

-We’re so excited to be a part of RESILIENCE 2026 and hope to see you there!
+We’re so excited to be a part of RESILIENCE 2026, and we hope to see you all there!

 Trent University Research Opportunity for Canadian Youth and Young Adults with ME/CFS